 The primary risks included in beneficial interests and other interests from the firm's continuing involvement with securitization vehicles are the performance of the underlying collateral, the position of the firm's investment in the capital structure of the securitization vehicle and the market yield for the security.
-These interests are primarily accounted for at fair value and classified in level 2 of the fair value hierarchy.
+Interests accounted for at fair value are primarily classified in level 2 of the fair value hierarchy.
 Interests not accounted for at fair value are carried at amounts that approximate fair value.
 See Notes 4 through 10 for further information about fair value measurements.